 Primary Care Networks have been in place since 1st July 2019, they are a group of GP practices that work closely together with other primary and community care staff and health care organisations to provide integrated services to their local communities and patients.

-We have 9 GP practices in Central Camden PCN, they are:
+We have 8 GP practices in Central Camden PCN.
+See our GP practices

-We look after 85,409 of Central Camden's residents across these 9 GP practices.
+We look after approximately 85,000 residents of Central Camden across 8 GP practices.
 Our Clinical Directors in Central Camden are Dr Ammara Hughes and Dr Farzad Entikabi.

 Dr Hughes is a GP at Bloomsbury Surgery and Dr Entikabi is a GP at Swiss Cottage Surgery, and we also work closely with community pharmacists and other local community leaders.